Eglin Air Force Base: 33d Fighter Wing (33 FW)

 A F-35A Lightning II of the 33rd Fighter Wing takes off to conduct sorties at Eglin Air Force Base in 2017.

 The 33d FW "Nomads" is the largest tenant unit at Eglin.
-The 33 FW is a joint graduate flying and maintenance training wing for the F-35 Lightning II, organized under Air Education and Training Command's 19th Air Force.
+The 33 FW is a flying and maintenance training wing for the F-35 Lightning II, organized under Air Combat Command's Fifteenth Air Force.
 First established as the 33d Pursuit Group, the wing's contribution to tactical airpower during its 50-year history has been significant with participation in campaigns around the world, while flying various fighter aircraft.
 Reactivated at Eglin on 1 April 1965 with F-4C Phantom IIs, the wing operated, successively, F-4D and E models into the 1970s before transitioning to the F-15 Eagle.
 As of 1 October 2009, the 33d FW transitioned to a training wing for the new F-35.
 The final F-15s assigned to the 33d departed the base in September 2009.
-As the first of its kind in the Department of Defense, the joint wing is responsible for F-35 pilot and maintainer training for the Air Force, Marine Corps and the Navy.
+Initially a joint wing, until 2014, the Wing was responsible for F-35 pilot and maintainer training for the Air Force, Marine Corps and the Navy.
 The first of 59 F-35s arrived from Lockheed Martin Fort Worth, Texas on 14 July 2011.
+The Marines left in 2014, and the Navy followed in 2019, with the 33 FW continuing training USAF F-35A pilots.
+On 10 July 2026, after a 17 year tenure in AETC, the 33rd Fighter Wing returned to Air Combat Command.